mathigon/textbooks/content/shapes/content.md

     // ANIMATION-02: Diameter of a square

 It takes [[4]] “diameters” of a square to wrap around a square and therefore create the perimeter of the square.
 Upon entering in the 4: In a square, the distance around is 4 times as long as the distance across.
 Let’s think about this same question with circles.
-How many diameters of a circle do you think are needed to wrap around the circle? [[--]].
+How many diameters of a circle do you think are needed to wrap around the circle?
+TODO.

 ---